Financial Services Fellowship 2020

 Review & Notification

-November 13 - 30, top candidates will be selected for a telephone interview with selection committee members.
-Fellows will be announced by early December.
+Top candidates will be selected for a telephone interview with selection committee members.

-Fellows will engage in a variety of pre-trip activities during spring semester, including a three–morning Paideia course on understanding capital markets.
+Fellows will engage in a variety of pre-trip activities during spring semester, including a required Paideia course on understanding capital markets.